HerrZatacke/wifi-gbp-emulator/readme.md

 ## Demo Video
 ~~An earlier version of this code did stream the received image-data to a browser via websockets.
 This is shown in [this older video](https://www.youtube.com/watch?v=HHPHkeio85U).~~
 ### ⚠ Take care ⚠
 You should not power the ESP from the GameBoy, as this might damage the GameBoy itself.
-What you see in the video was meant as a proof of concept which is basically not implemented anymore.
+What you see in the video was meant as a proof of concept which is basically not implemented anymore